anitabastola/AnitasSavorwich/README.md

 Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to Raymond for continuous support and guidance.
+- I would also like to thank our instructor Raymond for being our biggest supporter throughout the week.
+He has been very helpful and dedicating extra time to help students with what they need.
-- A special thanks to all teammates for their dedication and teamwork.
+- Resources include our previous exercises, the workbook with examples, and in class demos were very useful in the capstones.
+I would like to thank everybody for working hard on this capstones and not giving up when facing an issue.
+You all have done wonderful work and I hope to see the same dedication throughout our program.